g-gualeni/QtNoid2/QtNoidApp/doc/Settings.md

 for a user manuals or release notes.
 If you need to capture only the widget content, just use the QWidget method `grab()`.
 This method captures also the caption and the borders.
 The parameter 'ref' can be even a `QMainWindow` pointer, since this class inherits QWidget.
-Since 2.2.0 returns a QImage, becuase of a problem with macOs.
+Since 2.2.0 returns a QImage, because of a problem with macOS.
 With QImage we can apply QColorSpace() and avoid a crash saving as PNG.

 **Note**: For an automated screenshot shortcut, see [Development::initFullDialogGrabShortcut](Development.md).